X5DNA.com

 When the 1.44 megaton W49 thermonuclear warhead detonated at an altitude of 250 miles (400 km), it made no sound.
 There was a very brief and very bright white flash in the sky that witnesses described as being like a huge flashbulb going off in the sky.
 The flash could be easily seen even through the overcast sky at Kwajalein Island, about 2000 km. to the west-southwest.

-After the white flash, the entire sky glowed green over the South Pacific for a second, then a bright red glow formed at "sky zero" where the detonation had occurred.
+After the white flash, the entire sky glowed green over the mid-Pacific for a second, then a bright red glow formed at "sky zero" where the detonation had occurred.
 Long-range radio communication was disrupted a period of time ranging from a few minutes to several hours after the detonation (depending upon the frequency and the radio path being used).

 In a phenomenon unrelated to the EMP, the radiation cloud from the Starfish Prime test subsequently destroyed at least 5 United States satellites and one Soviet satellite.
 The most well-known of the satellites was Telstar I, the world's first active communications satellite.
 Telstar I was launched the day after the Starfish Prime test, and it did make a dramatic demonstration of the value of active communication satellites with live trans-Atlantic television broadcasts before it orbited through radiation produced by Starfish Prime (and other subsequent nuclear tests in space).
 Telstar I was damaged by the radiation cloud, and failed completely a few months later.